ts4nfdi/terminology-service-suite/README.md

 ## About The Project

-The SemLookP Widgets project, derived from the [SemLookP](https://semanticlookup.zbmed.de/) project and now hosted on GitHub under the [TS4NFDI](https://github.com/ts4nfdi) repository, is a collection of interactive widgets designed to ease the integration of terminology service functions into third-party applications.
+The TSS Widgets project, derived from the [SemLookP](https://semanticlookup.zbmed.de/) project and now hosted on GitHub under the [TS4NFDI](https://github.com/ts4nfdi) repository, is a collection of interactive widgets designed to ease the integration of terminology service functions into third-party applications.